 Comment.
-Section 9822 restates former Section 576 without substantive change.
-The former reference to the personal representative acting "as such" has been omitted as unnecessary.
-The personal representative may act under this section without prior court authorization.
-See Section 9610.
-The personal representative is required to exercise the power granted by this section to the extent that ordinary care and diligence requires that the power be exercised and may not exercise the power to the extent that ordinary care and deligence requires that the power not be exercised.
+Section 9822 restates former Section 576 without reference substantive change.
+The former to the personal representative acting "as such" has been omitted as unnecessary.
+The personal representative may act under this section without prior court The personal representative is authorization.
+See Section 9610. required to exercise the power granted by this section to the extent that ordinary care and diligence requires that the power be exercised and may not exercise the power to the extent that ordinary care and diligence requires that the power not be exercised.
 See Section 9600(b).
 As to the effect of court authorization or approval, see Section 9612.